US Presidents who Never Served in the Military

 Bill Clinton served as President from 1993 to 2001.
 Before holding the nation’s most prestigious office, he served as the Governor of Arkansas twice.
 However, he never served in the military.

-Clinton acquired educational deferments from 1963 to 1968 to attend Georgetown.
-Also, after graduating, he received a Rhodes Scholarship to study at Oxford.
+Clinton got educational deferments from 1963 to 1968 for Georgetown.
+After graduating, he won a Rhodes Scholarship to study at Oxford.
 In 1968, the law that allowed deferments for law and graduate school was changed, and he received a draft notice.

 Photo of President Clinton